EastSun5566/vibelog/docs/content-structure.md

 ### Custom Content Sources

 VibeLog is designed to be extensible.
-Additional content providers can be added to support:
+Additional content sources can be added to support:

 - Notion databases
 - Contentful